photoionization/chrohime/README.md

 Chrohime is a C library based on Chromium's `ui/views` library, for building native cross-platform GUI on desktop.

-You can Learn more about the tech by reading [technical visions](https://chrohime.com/docs/latest/c/guide/technical-visions.html).
+You can learn more about the tech by reading [technical visions](https://chrohime.com/docs/latest/c/guide/technical-visions.html).

 Goals: